Irvin Abell: Early life

+Career

 In 1897, Abell interned at Louisville City Hospital.
 Abell joined the faculty at Louisville Medical College faculty in 1900 and became professor of surgery when the school merged with the University of Louisville in 1908.
 He remained in the role of professor until he retired in June 1947.
 He was named to the school's board of trustees in 1935.

 During World War I, Abell served in the U.S. Army Medical Corps.
 He was commanding officer of a base hospital in France, and served as a colonel.

-Abell was the first Grand Presiding Senior (president) of Phi Chi Medical Fraternity (Southern) in 1897.
+Abell was the first Grand Presiding Senior (president) of Phi Chi medical fraternity (Southern) in 1897.

 Abell was president of the American Medical Association from 1938 to 1939, and also served as president of the American College of Surgeons, Southeastern Surgical Association, and the Kentucky State Medical Association.
 During World War II he chaired the national committee that consulted with the Department of Defense on matters of public health.

-Abell wrote the book "Retrospect of Surgery In Kentucky".
+Abell wrote the book Retrospect of Surgery In Kentucky.